Lounge access with Priority Pass

 To get the most value from your credit card with free airport lounge access, you will need to compare the features of each option including:

-- Annual fee.
+• Annual fee.
 Credit cards with complimentary lounge passes are usually platinum or frequent flyer cards with a hefty annual fee.
 While most rewards cards have an annual fee below £100, for a high-end card the fee can potentially cost you hundreds of pounds each year.
-Make sure the extra features including the lounge passes, frequent flyer programme and complimentary insurance can justify this cost.
+As well as the lounge passes, make sure the additional features such as a frequent flyer programme and complimentary insurance, can justify this cost.
 You may get lucky and find one that waives the fee for the first year, making it more enticing.

 What are the alternative options?